 Editorial Feedback

-Michael Russo, author of Martin Barooshian: A Catalogue Raisonné of the Prints, 1948-1970, and I worked together to clarify and polish distinct aspects his brilliant retrospective on the artist who has been called “Pablo Picasso meets Stan Lee.”
-Aroian Editorial is pleased to publish Mike’s guest blog post.
-What Was I Thinking?
-It took me […]
+Michael Russo, author of Martin Barooshian: A Catalogue Raisonné of the Prints, 1948-1970, and I, working as his editor, together were able to clarify and polish distinct aspects his brilliant retrospective on the artist who has been called “Pablo Picasso meets Stan Lee.”
+Aroian Editorial is pleased to publish Mike’s guest blog post about working […]

 Allow Your Sentences to Breathe — Period.